Cracked Tooth Treatment: Causes, Symptoms, and Solutions

 Vertical root fractures

-Nevertheless, this condition may be unnoticeable for many years due to minimal pain or no symptoms at all.
-Even so, unless an expert dentist manages to save part of your tooth by extracting its fractured root, extraction will become necessary as it is impossible to restore a vertical root fracture without surgery.
+Even so, unless a professional dentist manages to save part of your tooth by extracting its fractured root, extraction will become necessary, as restoring a vertical root fracture without surgery is impossible.

-Cracked tooth syndrome is a type of painful tooth fracture that often escapes detection on X-rays due to its bevelled shape.
+Cracked tooth syndrome is a painful tooth fracture that often escapes detection on X-rays due to its bevelled shape.
 The crack can occur in any part of the tooth and is commonly seen in back molars because they bear most of the force when chewing food.

 Since this condition may only produce mild pain, it can be deceptive and go undetected in one’s mouth.
-Typically, a professional dental exam is needed to diagnose the cause of your pain and your dental history, as it might be due to other issues or even a crack that’s too small to be seen on an X-ray.
+Typically, a professional dental exam is needed to diagnose the cause of your pain and dental history, as it might be due to other issues or even a crack that’s too small to be seen on an X-ray.

 What Causes Cracked Tooth Syndrome?